-The PSAT is very similar to the SAT in terms of content and skills measured, although it’s a little simpler.
+The PSAT is very similar to the SAT in terms of content and skills measured, although it’s a little easier.
 The main purpose of the PSAT is to help students get an assessment of their SAT readiness and college readiness.

 Table of Contents